An update on Herbal-Active® - a natural preservative

 Here are some recent findings in actual product trials:

-Fresh store-bought chicken (skin on) was used as a medium and either sprayed with the Herbal-Active® solution or dipped into it.
+Fresh store-bought chicken (skin on) was used as a medium and either sprayed with the Herbal-Active® solution at 1% or dipped into a 0.5% solution.
 Swabs were taken from controls and treated meats immediately on treatment; after 30 minutes; and after an over-night incubation at chill temperature (4°C).

 The control had a total plate count of 500-600 cfu/g; E. coli was at 75-80; and negligible colonies of Staphylococcus.